srujanreddy27/DATOM/APPLY_NOW_FEATURE.md

 Authorization: Bearer <firebase-token>
 ```

-This platform provides a complete task outsourcing system where freelancers compete by submitting their best work, and clients can easily review and approve the best submissions.
-This eliminates the need for pre-selection and ensures clients get quality deliverables.
+This platform provides a complete task outsourcing system with real blockchain escrow integration.
+Freelancers compete by submitting their best work, clients approve submissions, and payments are automatically transferred via Ethereum smart contracts to freelancer wallets.